nicho810/XIAO-PowerBread/README.md

 ### Hardware

-- **XIAO Board**: The XIAO RP2040 is recommended, though other XIAO boards should work as well.
+- **XIAO Board**: The XIAO RP2040 is recommended, though other XIAO boards should work as well.(not tested)
 - **XIAO PowerBread Board**: Clone or remix the design from this repository.
 Also you can get the hardware from [Tindie](https://www.tindie.com/products/35842/).
 - **Breadboard**: Fits standard breadboards for easy prototyping.
 - **Power Supply**: Use a standard USB power source.